 A 16-storey building, Four E-Com has a full basement, 4 podium parking, and 11 office levels.
-Retail spaces are offered at the 5th floor podium and ground levels.
+Retail spaces are offered at the 5th-floor podium and ground levels.
 The building’s design concept will portray crystal formations, with three adjacent towers springing from a common podium.
-The building will have the distinct rhombic shape as well as flat and inclined surfaces layered over grids to resemble crystals.
-Like the other E-Com buildings, it will also feature a landscaped deck at the 5th floor podium.
+The building will have a distinct rhombic shape as well as flat and inclined surfaces layered over grids to resemble crystals.
+Like the other E-Com buildings, it will also feature a landscaped deck at the 5th-floor podium.

 The E-Com centers, located within the Mall of Asia Complex, it is just a few minutes away from the Ninoy Aquino International Airport and is accessible via public transportation routes like MRT, LRT, and buses that ply EDSA.
 Sea travel is also available at the ferry terminal located at the same complex.

 This latest development is in line with the growth and expansion of the Mall of Asia Complex (MOAC).
 Its original reputation was cemented as a lifestyle hub but is now progressively growing into a center complete with business and residential prospects.
 The E-Com Centers within the complex plays a pivotal role in the continuous exploration of MOAC’s business landscape.

 “We are aiming to create a township that can stand on its own,” Rafael shared.
 “What we are going for is a friendly workplace environment that means business while also catering to the social needs of employees.
 That is why we are anchoring the E-Com brand’s growth together with that of Mall of Asia complex.”